gvwilson/sensibleadventures/maddy-roo/old.md

 It swiveled its head to look at Maddy.
 "But Crusher is an 'it', please, as is this one."

-"I'm hungry,"
+"I'm hungry," Sindy said before Maddy could reply.
-Sindy interrupted while Maddy was digesting that.

 "I know,"
 the older roo said,